 Lauren’s question was, “What is the role of empathy in community?”

-In her Question Proposal, she wrote, “I spent my senior year of high school investigating my values of empathy and community.
+In her Question Proposal, she wrote, “I spent my senior year of high school investigating my values, empathy and community.
 All that I learned during that time shaped my perspective at Quest.
 I learned that the role empathy plays to help individuals cultivate respect for others is a key component to the creation of community.
 I learned how dialogue facilitates collaboration and abates violent confrontation.
 I learned that respect and integrity allow communities to thrive.”

 In her self-created academic plan, Lauren divided her Question into four sub-questions: 1) What are the limits of empathy?
 2) How does the social and physical construct of our environment allow for community?
 3) What shapes identity?
 4) Should we embrace the other?